TimBest/travel-blog/our-trip.md

 ![Map of the countries/states/provinces that we plan to visit](/assets/images/The_Great_Migration_v04.png)

-**The Great Migration** is an opportunity for us to explore the world, take a break from working to reflect on our lives, and understand one another in a deeper way by traveling together.
+**The Great Migration** is an opportunity for us to explore the world, take a break from working to reflect on our lives and understand one another in a deeper way by traveling together.
 We are traveling for ~10 months, attempting to visit at least one country per continent (including Antarctica).
-This where we plan to be, which might change.
+This was our itinerary.
 Here's to adventure!

 **May - July 2022: Europe & Africa**